Sigmmma/c20/EDITORS.md

 * Known issues
 * Limits
+* Compatibility
 * Troubleshooting
 * Installation
 * Usage

+## Wiki limitations to avoid
+Avoid headings which are also links, as the full HTML of the heading becomes slugified for its ID.

 ## Linking
 * Add hyperlinks where it is helpful for the reader, but avoid over-linking especially when there is already the same link visible within a short scrolling distance on the same page.